Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1033.
 Fee Collection and Expenditure.

 (a) The TERO fees shall be collected by the director pursuant to TERO regulations.
-The fees shall be paid over to the Band’s Office of Management and Budget (OMB) and shall be credited to the TERO account.
+The fees shall be paid over to the Band’s Office of Management and Budget and credited to the TERO account.
 These funds shall be expended solely by the TERO, pursuant to a duly approved budget in order to carry out the purposes of this chapter.

 Historical and Statutory Notes